Correctness Verification of Neural Networks: Correctness Verification of Neural Networks

 The error of the neural network is then characterized by the difference between $f$ and $\hat{f}$.
 Concretely, the maximum possible error at a given input $x \in \tilde{\mathcal{X}}$ is:

 where $d(\cdot, \cdot)$ is some measurement on the size of the error between two values of the quantity of interest.
-For regression, we consider the absolute value of the difference $d(y_1, y_2) = |y_1 - y_2|$.\footnote{For clarity, we formulate the problem with a one-dimensional quantity of interest.
+In this paper, for regression, we consider the absolute value of the difference $d(y_1, y_2) = |y_1 - y_2|$.\footnote{For clarity, we formulate the problem with a one-dimensional quantity of interest.
 Extending to multidimensional output (multiple quantities of interest) is straightforward: we treat the prediction of each output dimension as using a separate neural network, all of which are the same except the final output layer.} For classification, we consider a binary error measurement $d(y_1, y_2) = \mathbbm{1}_{y_1 \neq y_2}$ (indicator function), i.e. the error is 0 if the prediction is correct, 1 if the prediction is incorrect.
+Other error measures can also be used depending on the requirement.

-The goal of correctness verification is to compute upper bounds on network prediction errors with respect to the specification.
+The goal of correctness verification is to verify that the maximum error in the network prediction with respect to the specification is less than some threshold $\Delta$ (determined by the requirement from the system in which the neural network is used).
 We formulate the problem of correctness verification formally here: